3mdeb/96boards-docs-wiki/The-FAQ-nursery.md

 Otherwise the best thing to do is to start a new topic and give it a good title.
 The title appears in the side bar on the forum and gets lots of visibility.
 A good title will tend to attract better answers.

+**Q: Can I add attachments to my forum posts?**

+The forum does not allow attachments but it does allow you to embed links and images to externally hosted content.

+For text files use something like [termbin](http://termbin.com/), [pastebin](http://pastebin.com/) or a [github gist](https://gist.github.com/).

+For photos and images you can use any image host that allows external linking.
+I personally like [flickr](https://www.flickr.com/) because there's nothing the [terms of service](https://policies.yahoo.com/us/en/yahoo/terms/utos/) regarding user generated content that I find unacceptable (though you must make your own mind up about that).
+Its also useful to be able to easily copy n’ paste links to the forum from the flickr share button.

 **Q: Is there a mailing list for 96Boards?
 Is the discussion in the mailing list saved somewhere?**

 Yes, we have setup a mailing list for advanced software developers working on open source software on 96Boards.